autokey/autokey/AutoKey-beta-from-pip-in-Ubuntu-or-Kubuntu.md

     🟥 **Important:** _If you'd rather not install AutoKey and would like to just install the AutoKey beta, you'll want to check that you have all of the [dependencies](https://github.com/autokey/autokey/wiki/Installing#dependencies) needed by the beta before moving forward._

-### Install Pip
+### Install pip
-1. Install Pip by typing this command in a terminal window in any directory:\
+1. Install pip by typing this command in a terminal window in any directory:\
 ```sudo apt install python3-pip```

 ### Install AutoKey beta